DecalFree/ComputerInterface/README.md

 ## Install

-The recommended way to install Computer Interface is through [MonkeModManager](https://github.com/DeadlyKitten/MonkeModManager/releases/latest).
-Simply select Computer Interface from the menu, and hit "Install/Update".
+The recommended way to install Computer Interface is through [MonkeModManager](https://github.com/arielthemonke/MonkeModManager/releases/latest).
+Simply select Computer Interface from the menu, and hit "Install".
-This will ensure you have all the necessary dependencies set up.
+This will ensure you have all the necessary things to use Computer Interface.

 ## CommandLine